Legal Framework for Social Care

 Learning Outcomes

-1. Describe the structure and administration of the Irish legal system.
+1. Describe the structure and administration of the Irish legal system as they relate to the social care profession (Proficiency 5.1).

-2. Discuss the main sources of Irish law as they pertain to the Social Care worker, including legislation relating to the profession, such as the Health and Social Care Professionals Act, 2005 and relevant data protection, freedom of information and health and safety legislation.
+2. Discuss the main sources of Irish law as they pertain to the social care profession, including legislation relating to the profession, such as the Health and Social Care Professionals Act, 2005 and relevant data protection, freedom of information and health and safety legislation.
 (Proficiencies 1.1, 1.4, 1.13, 3.13)

-3. Demonstrate a knowledge of the standards of conduct, performance and ethics expected of a Social Care professional, including the importance and limits of confidentiality.
-(Proficiencies 1.1, 1.7, 1.11, 1.12, 1.14)
+3. Demonstrate a knowledge of the standards of conduct, performance and ethics expected of a social care professional, including the importance and limits of confidentiality, and current guidelines and legislation relating to candour and disclosure.
+(Proficiencies 1.1, 1.4, 1.7, 1.11, 1.12, 1.14)

-4. Discuss the law in relation to children and vulnerable adults, including individuals with lack of capacity.
+4. Discuss the law in relation to children and vulnerable adults, including individuals with lack of capacity, as it relates to the work of the social care professional.
 (Proficiencies 1.12, 1.16)

-5. Discuss the constitutional and statutory rights of children to education and the corresponding responsibilities of parents and the State (Proficiencies 5.1, 5.3)
+5. Discuss the constitutional and statutory rights of children to education and the corresponding responsibilities of parents and the State, with particular reference to the social care professional.
+(Proficiencies 5.1, 5.3)

 Credits